Remembering Margret Hofmann: An Austin Legacy

 Margret Hofmann was born in Germany in 1925.
 Growing up during the rise of Hitler and the Second World War, she witnessed the destruction of lives and places she loved.
 The experience left her committed to fighting for the things she cared for most.
 “The burden is that you feel you have to fight apathy… I have an increased sense of appreciation to have food, to sleep at night.”

 Margret immigrated to the United States in 1946, eventually settling with her husband in Austin, Texas.
 In Austin, Margret became a mother and raised five children.
-Remebering the destruction she had left behind in war-torn Europe, she began organizing in support of our city's natural spaces.
+Remembering the destruction she had left behind in war-torn Europe, she began organizing in support of our city's natural spaces.
 Margret knew that our city’s trees share oxygen, shade, beauty, and other vital benefits that contribute to creating a healthy and safe place to live and raise a family.
 She called Austin's trees “our oldest citizens” and worked hard to preserve and protect them.

 1976 Tree Registry, Courtesy of the Austin History Center